Upperdog/clean-image-filenames/readme.md

 # Clean Image Filenames

+Filenames with special characters or language accent characters, like Château de Ferrières.jpg and smörgåsbord.png, can sometimes be a problem for browsers or servers.
+This plugin takes care of that and cleans the filenames of files uploaded to the WordPress media library.

+This plugin cleans the filenames from special characters like exclamation marks, periods, and commas and accent characters like Swedish and German umlauts.
+Special characters are remove, accent characters are converted to their non-accent equivalent, and blank spaces are converted into dashes.

-Say goodbye to bad filenames like Château de Ferrières.jpg or Smörgåsbord.png and say hello to nice and clean filenames like chateau-de-ferrieres.jpg and smargasbord.png.
-This WordPress plugin replaces accent characters and special characters, like periods and exclamation marks and Swedish or German umlauts, in the filenames of files uploaded to the WordPress media library.
-Easily choose if you want the plugin to clean the filenames of all file types or just images.
-Developers can get really specific about what file types to clean by using the plugin filter in their plugins or themes.
+Easily set the plugin to clean the filenames of images only or all files uploaded to the media library.
+Developers can take advantage of the built in filter to get really specific about what file types to clean the filenames of.

 ## Features